thkukuk/error-codes/README.md

 ECONF_ARGUMENT_IS_NULL_VALUE - 22 - Given argument is NULL
 ```

-Additional it is possible to search for words in the error description.
+Additionally, it is possible to search for words in the error description.
 This can even be done for all locales.

 ```